ann82/dv_assistant/README.md

 - **Enhanced Error Handling:** Added fallback intent classification using pattern matching when OpenAI API is unavailable, ensuring system reliability.
 - **Custom Tavily Response Formatting (v1.0.13):** New flexible formatting system with multiple format options (simple, detailed, minimal, custom) for different use cases.
 Enhanced phone number extraction, title cleaning, and metadata calculation with comprehensive test coverage.
 - **See CHANGELOG for more details**
+- **Simplified intent classification and off-topic detection:** Only queries with domestic violence-related keywords are considered on-topic; all others are classified as off-topic.
+This approach is robust, easier to maintain, and fully covered by tests.

 ## Custom Tavily Response Formatting